Introduction to Astro-Imaging

 Many people have said 'wow that must be some telescope' - its only a simple 4" (106mm) refractor!
 People also ask 'what can you see through it'?
 I don't know - I have never looked through it - that's 'visual' astronomy and not my 'thing' at all.

-The cameras used are a mixture of two types - for very large objects I use a standard DSLR camera attached to the scope.
-For smaller and dimmer objects I use the same scope but with a CCD camera that only takes mono images.
+The camera I use is designed for astronomical use - you cant take daylight photos with it as its a mono camera - it only takes black and white images and it is cooled to about -30º.
 So how do you get colour images with a mono camera?
 In front of the camera is a filter wheel which is just a motorised carousel than holds 7 filters - only 4 are usually used for colour images - luminance, red, green and blue.
 The other 3 are Hydrogen Alpha, Sulphur II and Oxygen III - this is for 'narrowband imaging' which will come up later.
 About half the imaging time is given to luminance as this holds the detail and brightness.
 The other half is devoted to colour and is split between red, green and blue fairly equally but 'binned' 2 x 2 which makes the light gathering power much greater and therefore quicker at the expense of resolution - but the resolution is in the luminance layer !!
 These images are called 'lights' as I am capturing light!

 Using the exact same setup I also take photos of absolutely nothing!
 Well not quite nothing; I take 30 - 50 images with the lens cap on at the same temperature and same exposure time as the lights - these are called 'darks'.
 I also take 30 - 50 photos at the shortest possible exposure time 1/1000 of a second - these are called 'bias' frames.
 Then I take 30 - 50 photos with the scope pointing at a 'flat' panel which is a light board, like you see in a hospital to view x-rays etc. these are called 'flats'.
 The darks, bias and flat frames are collectively known as calibration frames which might give a clue as to why these are taken.
 The darks are an image of any electronic 'noise' generated by the camera sensor.
 The bias do the same but in a different way and the flats show any dust, defects and vignetting in the optical system - vignetting is where the light falls away at the edges making an image brighter in the middle but darker round the edges.